 It was great to see my daughter Hollyn (who was diagnosed with cancer in 2005) and everyone else at the event get a lot of “wows” from the staff.
 She really is growing up.
 Her hair is longer, but she’s still the same girl many of them met seven years ago.
 I hope her warm smile and hugs never change.

 I have been working as a pediatric nurse for over 25 years and have done a variety of jobs.
-I recently started working in the MACC Fund Center for Cancer and Blood Disorders, caring for children who have been diagnosed with a brain tumor.
+I recently started working in the MACC Fund Center, caring for children who have been diagnosed with a brain tumor.

 These children have complex needs and often require a variety of specialists to help care for them.
 I love the fact that I work with a team of people who look out for the best interests of these very special kids and their families.
-Working with this multidisciplinary …Continue reading →
+Working with this multidisciplinary …Click here to continue reading

 Dr. Thakar connects with a seventh grade class via Skype.

 Recently, with the help of Skype, I met Gloria Roschke and her seventh grade class from the Milwaukee Academy of Science.
 The students attending this magnet school are on a path to pursue higher education in the field of science.
 As a class project, they were learning about childhood diseases and asked if I would speak to them as a pediatric oncologist at Children’s Hospital of Wisconsin.

 I was impressed by their questions, from “What is the most common cancer in kids?” to “What is chemotherapy and does it hurt?”
 These …Click here to continue reading